 While you wait for your appointment, check with your family members to find out if you have a family history of long QT syndrome or unexplained death.

-Having a first-degree relative who died from an unexpected cause — such as sudden infant death syndrome (SIDS), drowning or other accident — is an important clue for your doctor.
-In general, knowing as much as possible about your family's health history will help your doctor determine the next steps for your diagnosis and treatment.
+Tell your health care provider if you have a first-degree relative — such as a parent, brother or sister — who died of an unexpected cause such as sudden infant death syndrome (SIDS), drowning or other accident.
+In general, knowing as much as possible about your family's health history helps your health care provider determine the next steps for your diagnosis and treatment.